BuidlGuidl/eth-tech-tree-challenges-old/README.md

 1. Inherits ERC20.
 2. Rebases RBT, changing the `$RBT` supply porportionally for all token holders.
 3. Rebases with a `int` param `SupplyDelta` that dictates how the supply expands or constricts.
+Rebases can be positive or negative.
 4. Rebasing logic: Simply use the initial supply, and the total supply (when rebases occur) to calculate a `_scalingFactor`.
 The `_scalingFactor` is used to adjust token holder's balances proportionally after rebases.
 5. Ensure that the amount transferred when `transfer()` or `transferFrom()` are called are adjusted as per the `_scalingFactor` at the time of the tx.